 Finally you too can become a part of the report for the inaugural World Snow Day.
 The World Snow Day team has been drawing on years of FIS event organization experience, but we still have room to improve.
 As many of you may have seen on the website there are a series of polls in different locations.
 With the click of a button on these polls you can provide us with valuable information.
 To allow for more in depth feedback we will be soon launching a questionnaire to complete online.
 The questionnaire takes 3-5 minutes to fill out and provides us with valuable information to improve the event.
 The questionnaire is anonymous so we will be looking at the information provided not who typed it.

-Manufacturers support the next generation
+Keeping it green for the next generation

-Bring Children to the Snow >> more
+Bring Children to the Snow sees record season >> more

 More than 1000 school children try snow sports >> more